kclandry/Module-2-Markdown/README.md

 The information not in this page will be found [in the other document in this directory](../master/Markdown%20Examples.md)

-The information in this will be below this horizontal rule.
+The information in this document will be below this horizontal rule.
 ___

 I don't know much about code, so I will use the code I ripped from the example document.